-The program consists of lectures and talks by scholars of standing, group work and tutorials, workshops, field trips and fieldwork assignments, some of which is organized by external partners, including electronic music and event organization Strøm.
+The program consists of lectures and talks by scholars of standing; seminars and group tutorials run by the summer school team; and numerous workshops, field trips and fieldwork assignments, organized by external partners including the electronic music and event organisation Strøm.

 Students are expected to:

-- Complete the required syllabus reading before the course begins;
+- Complete the required readings and assignments before the course begins;

-- Attend all sessions during the summer school;
+- Attend all sessions during the summer school (incl.
+Saturdays);

-- Actively participate in group work, discussions, fieldwork and field trips.
+- Actively participate in group work, discussions and field trips during the summer school.

 The program seeks to cultivate a knowledge of:

-- critical theories about the specific relationship between urban development, cultural production and event-making;
+- the relationship between urban processes and cultural practices, production and policy;

 Students should develop general skills in: